-The word myriad works both as an adjective and as a noun, but using it as an adjective is usually more concise.
+The word myriad works as both (1) an adjective meaning innumerable, and (2) a noun referring to an innumerable quantity of something.
+Using it as an adjective is usually more concise.

 For instance, in these sentences the words a and of could be removed from a myriad of with no loss of meaning: